apache/incubator-kie-tools/kie-wb-common-dmn/README.md

 To run this module launch the `gwt` plugin; i.e. `mvn clean process-resources gwt:run`.
 To package this module for use in the VSCode/GitHub plugin build the `war`; i.e. `mvn clean install`.

+This module contains also selenium integration tests.
+They use `headless` browser mode by default thus are not visible.
+To see the actual progress of tests include `-Dorg.kie.dmn.kogito.browser.headless=false` property into your `mvn` command.
+Temporary is needed to include `-DskipITs=false` property due to https://issues.redhat .com/browse/KOGITO-1107.

 10) `kie-wb-common-dmn-webapp-kogito-testing`

 Webapp used for development of _kogito_ decorated with a diagram _navigator_ to emulate integration with VSCode etc.